theogpt/theogpt.github.io/lives-of-alcyone/index.md

 As he grew up he began to assist his father in the business; he took it up keenly and seemed rather avaricious, but he liked best the more adventurous part of the work--assisting in the loading of the strange-looking ships with bright blue sails, and sometimes even sailing in them to some neighbouring port.
 Proteus was then the controller of the port, and his son Selene, though four years younger than Orion, was his friend and frequent companion on such little expeditions, and they constantly discussed the philosophy which attracted them both so deeply.
 The interest in this continued steadily to increase, and at last quite overpowered Orion's business instincts, so that he went to the High Priest and asked whether he might resign worldly affairs and devote his life altogether to study and to temple work under him.
 A few days afterwards Orion was called up during one of the services to the meteorite throne,, and one of the highly prized messages was delivered to him.

-Chart XLVI a
+Chart XLVI a - Agade - 1521 B.C.
-Agade

 (Birth of Orion)

-1521 B.C.

 "Not yet,"it said,"Can you have your desire.
 Once before your Master called you, and you would not come.
 There will come a time when He will ask you again; work now that you may be ready to answer then, so that through you the world may be blessed."